fd2013/wallets-tracker-bot/README.md

-# Ethereum Wallet Tracker Bot
+# Ethereum Wallet Tracker Telegram Bot

 A simple **Telegram bot** that tracks **Ethereum wallet transactions** using the **Etherscan API**.
 Send an Ethereum address to the bot, and it will reply with the latest transaction details.